exp-ndrew/catalog/README.md

 ## About

 An app for keeping track of photos and items.
+Completed primarily to learn about using the [Paperclip](https://github.com/thoughtbot/paperclip) gem to upload assets within a Rails app.

 ## Setup